-Associate of Science Degree Program Contact Hours: 1,810 Semester Credits: 88.5 Instructional Weeks - Full Time: 70 Average Time to Complete - Full Time: 17 Months
+Associate of Science Degree Program

+Contact Hours: 1,810 Semester Credits: 88.5

 Dental Hygienists are licensed, professional oral clinicians and dental health educators who prevent and treat oral disease, promote and encourage preventive aspects of dental care, and assume responsibility for patient care in the dental office.
 They provide a variety of services to patients, including comprehensive examination of the oral cavity, radiographs, prophylaxis, fluoride treatments, patient education, and preventive services.
 They are required to pass written and clinical examinations before they apply for licensure to practice.
 Dental Hygienists are integral members of the dental team who use their dental, clinical, and social sciences to aid individuals in achieving optimum oral health.
 Besides working in a private dental practice, Dental Hygienists also work as educators, administrators, and researchers.